ssilverman/QNEthernet/README.md

 ## To do

 * Tune lwIP.
-* There's a few hoops the code has to jump through to make client connections both standalone and server-managed.
-I'd like to fix this up and make it cleaner.
 * See if there's a way to improve DHCP time.
 * A better API design than the Arduino-defined API.
 * Perhaps zero-copy is an option.